edrlab/thorium-reader-doc/content.en/220_organizing/223_tags.md

 toc: false
 ---
 You can enrich the information of the books in your library by adding `Tags` to them.
-Tags' allow you to quickly search and sort books in list view. sort books in list view.
+`Tags' allow you to quickly search and sort books in list view.

 {{< hint info >}}
 Putting it into practice.